ethereum/ethereum-org-website/src/content/decentralization/index.md

 ### Example 1: United States Dollar coins {#usd-on-ethereum}

-For example, USDC is a United-States-Dollar-value cryptocurrency trading on multiple networks.
-It is tied to a national currency, which in turn is managed by a central bank.
-Further, the cryptocurrency itself is managed by a (Bermuda-based) company.
-This is relatively centralized.
+For example, USDC is a United-States-Dollar-value cryptocurrency.
+It is "backed by fully reserved assets" (a phrase assumedly meant to communicate that it is fully backed by reserve assets).
+It is controlled in a relatively centralized way: via a permissioned consortium founded by two big corporations.

 DAI is another dollar-value coin.
 DAI gets created when people deposit crypto assets in a program (a smart contract).
 That smart contract was developed by a group called [MakerDAO](https://makerdao.com/en/).
 People who hold the MKR asset get to vote on how the program behaves.
 It is far more decentralized than USDC.